Ablaze!: Contributors

 Ablaze! was edited, and principally written, designed, and edited by Karren Ablaze!.
 Other contributors included writers Lucy Nation (Chris Trout), Gavin B., Justine Wolfenden (Hemiola Records), Steve Albini, Andrew Truth, Mark Williams, Ian Michael Hodgson, Bela Emerson, John Robb, Terry Bloomfield, Richard Rouska, Simon Morris of the Ceramic Hobs, graphic designer William Potter, and photographers Ian T Tilton, Greg Neate, and Tony Woolgar.

 Legacy

 Karren Ablaze! went on to front the Riot Grrl groups Coping Saw and Wack Cat.
+She wrote the feminist adventure novel Revolution on the Rock, and has a blog on Medium.com.

 There has been growing interest in the pre-Internet era of fanzines.
 Music critic Simon Reynolds wrote about the continuing legacy and appeal of the fanzine movement for The Guardian in 2009, and in the same year Karren Ablaze! was invited by The Cribs to write about fanzines in general, and Ablaze! in particular during their guest editorship of The Guardian music section.
 Ablaze! is featured in Teal Triggs book Fanzines (Thames and Hudson, 2010).

 Ablaze! has been cited in discussions about women in rock music, including the books Sexing the Groove: Popular Music and Gender (Routledge, 1997), and Riot Grrrl.
 Revolution Girl Style Now!
 (Black Dog, 2009).